One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.

 sudo apt install gdebi

-App Grid has its official PPA for Ubuntu.
+App Grid has its official PPA for Ubuntu-based distributions.
 Use the following commands for installing App Grid:

 sudo add-apt-repository ppa:appgrid/stable sudo apt update sudo apt install appgrid

 While it offers a fast experience, it also lets you customize a lot of things to tweak your experience.

 It uses GStreamer as its audio-backend, which ensures that all the major file formats should work as expected.

 It supports playlists, library management, and several plugins, including an equalizer, spectrum analyzer, and more.